AI-Sandbox-AI-Healthcare/ai-sandbox/README.md

 ## Learning Workflow

-The sandbox follows a simple learning flow:
+The sandbox follows a simple learning flow that connects interaction, experimentation, reflection, and reproducibility:

 ```text
 Explore -> Experiment -> Compare -> Explain -> Reflect -> Reproduce
 ```

 Students first interact with the sandbox, then complete a related assignment or discussion post in D2L.
-The goal is not only to get a correct answer, but also to explain what happened, why it happened, and how the result could be reproduced.
+The goal is not only to get a correct answer, but also to explain what happened, why it happened, how they addressed errors, and how the result could be reproduced.

 ## 1. Course Activity Structure

 The AI Sandbox activities are designed for browser-based learning.
 Students do not need to install software or configure an environment to complete the activity.
+The sandbox provides the computational infrastructure and guided interface needed to explore the concepts.

 Each activity may include: